polterguy/sephia-five/README.md

 ![alt screenshot of Sephia Five](media/screenshots/screenshot-1.png)

 The squid button, will toggle more options for you, allowing you to search your emails, page back and forth, access your settings, etc - But by default, these choices are hidden, to create as little _"cognitive noise"_ for you as possible.
+Sephia Five is _"Zen software"_.

 ## Security is more than cryptography

 Most intrusions and data leaks occurs due to human behavior.
 Kevin Mitnick often referred to himself as a social engineer, and not a hacker, since he would primarily take advantage of human weakness, instead of launching a direct attack on a computer system.
 Medio 2017, the Norwegian government had a huge data leak, which created a lot of problems to the Norwegian minister of fish Per Sandberg.
 The reason was that a fishing tycoon had sent an email to _"per.sandberg@gmail.com"_ instead of _"persandberg@gmail.com"_.
 The guy who owned this email address, informed Norwegian media, and the scandal was a fact.
 There were raised concerns about corruption, and the minister of fish had a very rought time.
-I don't think poor Sandberg particularly enjoyed having his private emails dissected on the front page of some of Norway's largest news papers.
+I don't think Sandberg particularly enjoyed having his private emails dissected on the front page of some of Norway's largest news papers.

 ![alt screenshot of Sephia Five](media/screenshots/screenshot-2.png)